ontologyportal/SUMOjEdit/README.md

 - edit build.xml to conform to your paths
 - add to your .bashrc\
   export JEDIT_HOME=/home/myname/.jedit editing "myname" to conform to your machine home\
-  can be performed by: ant append.bashrc on the command line in the top SUMOjEdit directory
+  This can also be performed by executing: ant append.bashrc on the command line\
+  in the top SUMOjEdit directory
 - make sure you don't already have a "catalog" file in your ~/.jedit/modes\
   directory, or if you do, append the contents of ~/workspace/SUMOjEdit/catalog\
   to it
-- Start jEdit normally so that it creates its ${jedit.home} space, then execute "ant" from the top SUMOjEdit directory
+- Start jEdit normally so that it creates its ${jedit.home} space
+- From the command line in the top SUMOjEdit directory, execute: source ~/.bashrc,\
+  then then execute: ant
-- On the command line execute: java -Xmx10g -Xss1m -jar /usr/share/jedit/jedit.jar\
+- Next, execute: java -Xmx10g -Xss1m -jar /usr/share/jedit/jedit.jar\
   Can also create a .bashrc alias for the above java command\
   alias jedit="java -Xmx10g -Xss1m -jar /usr/share/jedit/jedit.jar"